McDonald’s And Uber Eats Need Each Other Now More Than Ever

 McDonald’s, which struggled with declining sales from 2013 to 2015, has managed to turn things around with the launch of all-day breakfast, ingredients improvements, and investments in store renovations and digital ordering.
 CEO Steve Easterbrook called 2017 “strong,” with the highest sales growth in six years; guest counts in US restaurants increased for the first time after falling for four years.
 In the US, he attributed this to delivery as well as successful value promotions and new buttermilk chicken tenders.

 So far, McDonald’s delivery customers have distinguished themselves from regular customers in two important ways: One, they tend to order during dinner hours, a welcome difference as McDonald’s restaurants are typically slow then.
-Two, the average delivery check is 50% to 100% higher than the average $6 bill of someone who actually goes to the restaurant, according to Cowen.
+Two, the average delivery check is 50% to 100% higher than the average $6 bill of someone who actually goes to the restaurant, according to the investment firm Cowen.
 This is likely because spending on dinnertime meals tends to be higher, users may order for larger parties, and the app offers options for add-ons during checkout for an upsell.

 Investors are supportive.
 “We are believers in delivery’s opportunity in the restaurant industry as operators broadly realize the need to broaden accessibility to drive sales,” said Cowen analyst Andrew Charles in a report in December.